edbrdi/n8n-nodes-discord/README.md

 - **Bot mention**: Message only.
 If true, a message will also need to mention the bot to trigger the workflow (this does not exclude the other criteria).
 - **Placeholder**: The placeholder is a message that will appear in the channel that triggers the workflow.
 Three animated dots added to the placeholder indicate that the workflow is running.
 From a Discord Send node, you can set up a response message which will then take the place of this placeholder.

+/!\ Don't forget to activate your trigger, even if you just want to test it.

 ### Returned data

 - **content**: The triggering message content (if type message).